MevSecurity/MevSecurity.github.io/content/posts/Wormhole DoS p2p/index.md

 - The test environment provided by Wormhole (Tilt) consumes a lot of CPU, making our test inconclusive according to the team,
 - The attack was very slow, meaning it could have needed volume to succeed, which would have made it categorized as a "Volumetric attack", which is out-of-scope,
 - Our PoC was inefficient because it used a modified Spy.
+- The Prometheus client library used by the guardian nodes does not store metrics on disk.
+A restart of a guardian node clears out the metrics.

 Due to the above issues, they wanted a better PoC where they could see the Guardians failing at their task (not seeing *Heartbeats* or observations).
 After discussing, they sent us [this file](https://github.com/wormhole-foundation/wormhole-dashboard/blob/main/fly/cmd/healthcheck/main.go) to monitor this part.